-Immediately after surgery, vision will be blurry and patients will be provided with an 5-day MC to rest at home for a few days before they can go back to work.
+Immediately after surgery, vision will be blurry and patients will be provided with a 1 week MC to rest at home before going back to work.

-For TransPRK patients, they will be able to see more clearly right after surgery.
-However, in the next few days their vision will get blurry as the surface cells heal.
-For most patients, the blur will disappear in 5 days once the cells have fully healed, and vision will be clear enough to be able to resume work, however tasks such as reading fine print for extended periods might still be challenging during the second week after surgery.
+For TransPRK patients, they will actually be able to see more clearly immediately after surgery.
+However, in the next few days their vision will get much more blurry as the eyes’ surface cells heal.
+For most patients, this blur should disappear after around 1 week, once the cells have fully healed.
+Vision will be clear enough to be able to resume work, however tasks such as reading fine print for extended periods might still be challenging during the second week after surgery.

 Patients are required to follow a strict routine of eye drops application.
 TransPRK requires 4 types of eye drops to be applied multiple times a day for at least the first week, after which number and frequency of eye drops will decrease (eye drops application can continue for up to 3 months or longer), depending on how the patient’s eyes heal.